DefenderOfBasic/open-memetics-institute/README.md

 - **Academics** - across sociology, psychology, digital anthropology, linguistics.
 To bridge the new paradigm to the old ones
 - **Funders** - to give out grants to promising research projects, or invest in companies that are shaping the memetic landscape in a more aligned direction

+As well as people who want to contribute to the open governance project of OMI itself (establishing the org, running it, etc)

 _TODO: Add open collective donation link?_